andela-ajamiu/ultralist/README.md

                done: false
              }
            ]
-    created_by: “Smith”
+    created_by: “emjay”
 }
 </pre>

 <h3> Pagination </h3>
-The BucketList API comes with pagination by default, so the number of results to display to users can be specified when listing the bucket lists, by supplying the <code>page</code> and <code>limit</code> in the request to the API.
+The Bucketlist API comes with pagination by default, so the number of results to display to users can be specified when fetching the bucketlists, by supplying the <code>page</code> and <code>limit</code> params in the request to the API.

 <h4>Example</h4>
 <b>Request:</b>